-National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters PRV - Swedish Patent and Registration Office (Sweden) Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR ʻjuridisk person' ʻAdvokat' Persons holding the title 'Advokat', meaning a lawyer admitted to the bar, are entitled to act as legal practitioners before the national industrial property office pursuant to Swedish law, and consequently entitled to act before the EUIPO in trade mark and design matters.
-Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) a. who has acted before least 5 years, or b. who is exempt from as they are in poss qualification officially red the regulations laid down.
-Any person may act in Representation is open to anybody a. who has acted before the national office for at least 5 years, or b. who is exempt from the 5-year requirement as they are in possession of a professional qualification officially recognised in accordance with the regulations laid down by that State Any person may act in trade mark and design matters before the Swedish Patent and Registration 30 Office.
+National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters PRV - Swedish Patent and Registration Office (Sweden) Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR ʻjuridisk person' ʻAdvokat' Persons holding the title 'Advokat', meaning a lawyer admitted to the bar, are entitled to ac as legal practitioners before the national industrial property office pursuant to Swedish law, and consequently entitled to act before the EUIPO in trade mark and design matters.
+Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'Auktoriserat ombud' 'Patentombud' Representation is open to anybody a. who has acted before the national office for at least 5 years, or b. who is exempt from the 5-year requirement as they are in possession of a professional qualification officially recognised in accordance with the regulations laid down by that State Any person may act in trade mark and design matters before the Swedish Patent and Registration 30 Office.
 In order for this person to be entitled to act as a professional representative before the EUIPO, the person must have at least 5 years' experience before the Swedish Patent and Registration Office (Option a).
 In addition, persons holding the title 'Patentombud' are officially recognised as being professionally qualified to represent third parties before the Swedish Patent and Registration Office in trade mark and design matters, and are therefore not subject to the 5-year requirement to act as professional representatives before the EUIPO (Option b).